bsaikiran618/Skish/README.md

 # Skish
 Sai Kiran Shell, a rudimentary shell that kinda works.

-it can execute commands that are in the /bin folder. it has support for pipes.
+it can execute commands and shit. it has support for pipes.

+support for more features coming up soon.